 To address behavioral issues, psychotropic medications have traditionally been the first line of intervention.
 “These medications have been overused and are linked to serious side effects,” says Susan McKinney, vice president of operations at Lifetime Wellness and certified dementia practitioner and trainer.
 “They should be used only when clinically necessary – when behaviors are causing harm.

-“We have found nonpharmacological, person-centered approaches can often address behavioral responses more effectively than medications.
+“We have found person-centered, nonpharmacological approaches in the treatment of dementia can often address behavioral responses more effectively than medications.
 The person living with dementia who may be having difficulty with negative behaviors is often trying to tell us something.
 ‘Behaviors’ in dementia care are a form of communication.”

 “When you work with someone with dementia, you need to enter their reality, understanding where they are in their journey,” McKinney says.
 “You need to find the best path to connection and communication and develop a custom care plan tailored to each person’s needs, interests, and life stories.”